AlexFullmoon/sbsign/README.md

 ### Requirements

-Packages needed: `openssl sbsigntool efitools unzip uuid-runtime curl wget`.
+Packages needed: `openssl sbsigntool efitools unzip uuid-runtime curl wget acl`.
 Recommended OS for running it is Ubuntu 22.04, it has all required packages in repos.

 A Dockerfile is provided for convenience.
 Run: